 - Limited Business Benefits.
 Aside from the quarterly spending reports and exportable purchase records, this card doesn’t have many benefits designed specifically for business owners.
 Other business credit cards are much more generous on this point.
 For instance, American Express business cards include discounts up to 5% (or an equivalent Membership Rewards point-earning rate) with select partner merchants, including FedEx.

 - Non-cash Redemptions Are Not Ideal.
 If you want to redeem your cash back for something other than a statement credit or paper check, you can opt for a gift card or charitable donation.
 However, gift card redemptions may cut the value of your accumulated cash back – by as much as half, in some cases – and their terms are subject to change without notice.

-Aside from the name and a handful of perks that aren’t available on Capital One consumer credit cards, Capital One® Spark® Cash Select for Business doesn’t much look like a business credit card.
-In fact, its basic parameters are nearly identical to the Capital One Quicksilver card, the issuer’s flagship consumer cash back card.
+Aside from the name and a handful of perks that aren’t available on Capital One consumer credit cards, Capital One Spark Cash Select – $500 Bonus and Capital One Spark Cash Select – 0% APR for 12 Months cards don’t much look like business credit cards.
+In fact, these cards’ basic parameters are nearly identical to Capital One Quicksilver, the issuer’s flagship consumer cash back card.

 However, this isn’t necessarily a bad thing.
-If you want to earn the same cash back rate on every single purchase you make for your business, without paying a hefty fee each year, this is a great card to have in your wallet.
+If you want to earn the same cash back rate on every single purchase you make for your business, without paying a hefty fee each year, a Spark Cash Select card deserves a place in your wallet.
 Depending on your non-business spending needs, you might want to get a Quicksilver card to keep it company.